Swapping Stories: Folktales from Louisiana

 Edited by Carl Lindahl, Maida Owens, and C. Renée Harvison

-About the Translations - The Texts of the Tales
+About the Transcriptions and Translations - The Texts of the Tales

 Most of the following tales were collected in 1990 and C. Renee Harvison in 1991.
 As the book developed, however seven transcribers (four of whom also contributed translations of foreign-language performances) added fifty-three tales to the volume.1

 As there is no universally accepted or entirely satisfactory method for representing an oral performance on the printed page, the transcribers varied greatly in their approaches.
 Carl LindahL Maida Owens, and Denise Wenner have worked to create a consistent transcription style that would make the tales both as readable and as faithful to the spoken originals as the printed word allows.

 A normalized style required us to avoid "eye dialect"-attempts to make texts "look the way they sound."
 Many folktale collections present partial attempts at eye dialect-for example, by using "Ah" to represent the pronoun "I" as pronounced by some African-American and European-American Southerners; spelling "shore" to represent a certain pronunciation of "sure"; or writing "runnin' " or " 'cause" to indicate that the speaker has not pronounced all the sounds in the standard forms of the words "running" and "because."
 All such systems, however, are ultimately subjective and distorting (Preston 1982; Ancelet 1994).
 Thus, we chose to use standard English, French, and Spanish spellings throughout.2

 Although the editors have provided the titles for these tales, the texts themselves come directly from the storytellers.
 Our ideal has been to reproduce the spoken tales word for word, with four notable exceptions:

 1. We have eliminated incidental sounds, such as "er" and "ah," made by storytellers when searching for the right word.